 1) a doodled annual calendar which is set up with a Sun-through-Sat week and/or

-2) a doodled annual calendar that is set up with a Mon-through-Sun week and was specifically created for Erin Condren and Happy Planner users; however, of course, it can be used as a reference for project life fans as well as regular personal and work planning.
+2) a doodled annual calendar that is set up with a Mon-through-Sun week and provides the week number.
+This was specifically created for Erin Condren and Happy Planner users; however, of course, it can be used as a reference for project life fans as well as regular personal and work planning.

 Ideally, you can use your calendar by referring to each week during your planning time and planning out your weekly to do’s.
-You might have developed the habit of taking at least 20 minutes every Sunday evening to view the week’s upcoming tasks and to do’s on your to-do list.
+You might have developed the habit of taking at least 20 minutes every Sunday evening to view the week’s upcoming tasks and to do’s on your to-do list for the week.

 I designed this organization/planner freebie in order to get a bird’s eye view of the year all on one page and decorated it with a variety of doodles.
-The font for the calendar is Arial and a vintage American Typewriter font for the headers , the week format is Sunday through Saturday and the weekends are light grey.
-I have provided two annual calendar printables, one regular and one with the week’s number on the left hand side.
+I used a variety of fonts for this layout and decided that a script font for the Month names might be fun!
+I purchased these fonts from one of my go-to design and graphic sites Creative Fabrica.
+The week format is Sunday through Saturday and the weekends are light grey.
+I have provided two doodled annual calendar printables, one regular and one with the week’s number on the left hand side.
 You can reduce the printable in order to fit most planners, if you would like to use them as an insert.

 You can use the calendar to refer to as you plan your week or for other purposes.